franciscop/backblaze/readme.md

 // ]
 ```

-You might just want to read only e.g. the filenames, so you can `.map()` it with Javascript:
+You might just want to read only e.g. the filenames, so you can `.map()` it with plain Javascript:

 ```js
 const list = await bucket.list();